 The senses, their functions, and the inner memory of their past sensations in various forms are to be held at bay by the meditator.
 As he does so, absorbed in his meditation on the Divine, his heart becomes increasingly pure.

 The yogi’s posture

-“Holding the body, head and neck erect, motionless and steady, gazing at the tip of his nose and not looking around,…” (6:13).
+Holding the body, head and neck erect, motionless and steady, looking toward the origin of his nose [nasikagram] and not looking around, (6:13).

 Holding the body, head and neck erect.
-The Kaivalya Upanishad says: “Keeping the head, the neck and the body in a straight line” (Kaivalya Upanishad 5).
+The Kaivalya Upanishad (5) says: “Keeping the head, the neck and the body in a straight line.”
 The purpose of this is to ensure that the upright body will be balanced and not move.
 The head should be held so the chin is parallel to the ground.
-You need not be painfully exact, about this.
+You need not be painfully exact about this.
 The idea is to hold your head at such an angle that it will not fall forward when you relax.
 Otherwise you will be afflicted with what meditators call “the bobs”–the upper body continually falling forward during meditation.